 |Above ` 20 lakh & upto ` 75 lakh||80|

 |Above ` 75 lakh||75|

 |(b) CRE - RH||NA|

 Despite reforms since 1991, India's mortgage market is held back by problems:Banks prefer to lend to middle and high-income sectors, leaving limited financing options for low-income individuals.
 The government has a huge influence on major domestic banks, discouraging initiative.
 There's no proper legal framework for foreclosures Titling problems are rampant.

-India’s rental market is hindered by problematic socialist laws protecting tenants.
+India's rental market is hindered by problematic laws protecting tenants.
 The laws are generally poorly conceived and ineffective, making implementation difficult.
-Although these are gradually being replaced by more market-oriented laws, the rental market’s full potential is yet to be realized.
+Although they are gradually being replaced by more market-oriented laws, the rental market's full potential is yet to be realized.

 Despite violent crime, theft, and a weak economy...

 Jamaica’s housing market has been on a minor upswing, helped by firm police action to protect tourists from theft and muggings.
 Tourist visits to Jamaica’s “attractions” are guided by their resorts, with the selected areas tightly controlled by police.

 Demand for mid to upper priced homes (worth J$25 million and above) has risen, encouraged by declining loan rates and competition in the mortgage market.
 Professionals, pension funds, and individual buyers, some first-time buyers, are expressing interest in J$25m-worth homes in Kingston 6, Kingston 8, as well as some parts of Kingston 9.